 As you have noticed, Susan is a big proponent for our Mist pitcher.
 I, too, absolutely adore mine and am thinking of adding another to my collection!
 This pitcher makes making all of our teas so easy, it's crazy.
 All you have to do is add the tea of your choice to the pitcher (enough to coat the bottom; a bit more if you are looking for stronger flavors), fill it with water, place the top on, and put it in your fridge for 2-6 hours (I usually just leave it in overnight!).
 Wah-lah!
 You're iced tea is now ready to drink all day long!
 I promise you, it really is this easy!
 If you need more information, check out this blog article that details it!

 Just as I was curious about what Susan is enjoying these days, I am curious as to what you all are filling your cups with!
 What has been quenching your thirst?
 Why are you choosing the teas that you are?
 Are you choosing to cold brew these days because of summer temperatures or still enjoying the warm cup of tea in the evening?
 Keep me posted!
 I would love to keep this blog trend up and feature what various tea drinkers are choosing today! - Kaytea :)

 P.S.
-Last time we posted this blog, we received responses that were so fun for us!
+Last time we posted this topic in a blog, we received responses that were so fun!
 Please, please, please let us know what you are drinking so that we can make sure we always have it in stock! :)